umstek/handpicked/software.md

 ## Sharing mouse and keyboard among computers

-1. Mouse without Boarders: A Microsoft Garage Project.
+1. [Mouse without Boarders](https://learn.microsoft.com/en-us/windows/powertoys/mouse-without-borders): A Microsoft Garage Project.
 Shares mouse/keyboard/clipboard/drag-drop among upto 4 PCs.
 Sometimes, there's a lag and this is natural.
+This is now integrated into powertoys.
-(If you have a logitech mouse, you can use Logi Options+ Flow.)
+2. If you have a logitech mouse, you can use Logi Options+ Flow.

 ## Code Editors